 When they shoved the forms in her face, she didn’t read any of them.
 It’s all just silly legal stuff that nobody ever reads, anyway.
 Right?
 Besides.
 The Grandfather would never allow his people to be taken advantage of.
 Why even have contracts and all that legal nonsense?

 The forms said that minors need to have a parent’s signature.
 But they were so cool about it.
-They let it slide.
+Her 18th birthday was just a few months away, so they let it slide.

 “But just this once!”
 They said.
 “Don’t tell your friends!
 We can’t have every underage girl in the city asking for an exception!” they warned her.

-Besides, it would just add to the mystique when her friends begged to know all about it.
+Keeping quiet about how she got around the age restriction would just add to the mystique when her friends begged to know all about it, so she was more than happy to keep it secret.

 Some people are afraid when they hear about assimilation.
 Her friends talked about it once at school.
 That one stupid girl kept saying it wouldn’t be worth losing your identity over.
 The silly bitch deserved to get raided and sent for reprogramming.
 Maybe her family didn’t deserve it.
 Her sister probably shouldn’t have died in the raid, but Xiao Mei had decided to keep that little bit of introspection to herself.
 It was that bitch’s fault, though.
 She shouldn’t have been so critical of the Grandfather’s gifts.
 Xiao Mei always loved to fit in, anyway.
 Being assimilated would be kind of like that.